Skip to main content

 SS-Brigadeführer Walther Bierkamp

-Einsatzgruppe D consisted of an estimated 500 men
+Einsatzgruppe D consisted of approximately 500–600 men

 Death